 It sounds a bit convoluted, but that’s as simple as I can get it.

 Generally, central banks target inflation of 2-3%.
 More than that is bad, and less than that is also bad.

 - Australia targets 2-3% and this has been its policy since the 1990s

 - The European Central Bank targets at or below 2%

 They usually hit these targets, too… roughly.
 Here’s how well Europe (the OECD, or Organisation for Economic Cooperation and Development) has done with inflation targets over the last 10 years:

 How Deflation Happens (and Why Deflation is Bad)

 There’s also the concept of deflation.
 This sounds great to a lot of people.
 Prices getting lower?
 Sign me up!

 The problem is that since a steady economy means slow growth.
 So what happens in a deflating economy?
 Stagnation, bank raids, and hoarding.

 In a society where nobody is buying anything, people also stop producing for other people.
-This means, in a nutshell (and I hate to be reductionist) that unless you're producing for yourself, you won't get electricity, water, or food.
+This means, in a nutshell, that unless you’re producing it for yourself, you won’t get electricity, water, or food.